szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - The poison duration is now 1 full turn.
 The description will be more accurate
 - For the poison's duration, target takes 8% more physical damage and gets a -2 penalty to THAC0, Damage, and Armor Class

-**Component 464:** Make Wondrous Recall also recall wizard spells, and a higher number of them
+### Make Wondrous Recall also recall wizard spells, and a higher number of them (464)

 This component allows cleric/mages to benefit more by allowing arcane spell recalling.
 The spell now functions as follows: